Skip to Main Content

 The most recent clinical trial is for patients with early-stage cancer who are candidates for surgery.
 It combines chemotherapy with immunotherapy, followed by surgery.
 The chemotherapy is used to change the tumor to make it more responsive to immunotherapy before the tumor is surgically removed, creating a strong immune response to where the patient gets lasting protection.

-Deciding which trial is best for individual patients depends on whether the tumor is operable, if the patient has already had surgery or not, if the cancer has metastasized and what stage it's currently in.
-With only about 5 percent of patients with pancreatic cancer participating in such studies, however, improving outcomes will need more patients enrolling in clinical trials.
+With only about 5 percent of patients with pancreatic cancer participating in such studies, improving outcomes will depend on more patients enrolling in clinical trials.

 Colorectal surgeons at Baylor College of Medicine are leading several ongoing, cutting-edge research projects that aim to enhance patient care.